-If you want to cook chicken breasts, but you're intimidated because aren't sure what temperature to cook them, or how to tell when they're done, it will be reassuring to learn that it's no big mystery.
+If you want to cook chicken breasts, but you're intimidated because you aren't sure what temperature to cook them, or how to tell when they're done, it will be reassuring to learn that it's no big mystery.

 Obviously, you don't want to serve undercooked chicken.
 But overcooked chicken is a far more common plight.
 It's particularly the case with chicken breasts, which are lean to start with, and tend to dry out and turn stringy if they're cooked for too long.

 Cutting into the breast to check whether it's cooked all the way through will help make sure you serve it at the right temperature, but you'll lose flavor by doing so.
-The more holes you poke in it, the more of its juices that are going to leak out.
+The more holes you poke in it, the more of its juices are going to leak out.
 That goes for holes poked with an instant-read thermometer, too.

 Cooking Chicken at 375 F

 In general, 375 F is a good cooking temperature for chicken.
 (This refers to the temperature of your oven, NOT the temperature of the chicken itself.)